General Conditions of Sales

 9.1 Any invoices are payable net within 30 days of invoice date, even if complaints - in particular notices of defect - have been filed.
 Offsetting the Customer's receivables against payments of the purchase price due to the Contractor shall not be permitted.

-9.2 If payment has been effected within 8 days of date of invoice and all other invoices prior to that date have been paid, the Contractor will allow a discount of 2%; however only in the case that the invoices have actually been paid within the period allowed, that the respective discounts comply with the agreement made and no other amounts are outstanding.
+9.2 If payment has been effected within 8 days of date of invoice and all other invoices prior to that date have been paid, the Contractor will allow a discount of 2%; however only in the case that the invoices have actually been paid within the period allowed, (this means that the entire invoice amount must be credited to the Contractor's account), that the respective discounts comply with the agreement made and no other amounts are outstanding.

 9.4 Until all outstanding amounts including dunning costs and default interest have not been paid, the Contractor shall not be obligated to make any further deliveries under a current order, however in such a case the Contractor may require, prior to delivery, a guarantee for the purchase price resulting from said delivery.